-In the semester after the one in which delivery occurs, irrespective of her medical condition, the staff member shall be granted, upon her request, leave without pay for the semester.
+In the semester after the one in which delivery occurs, irrespective of medical condition, the staff member shall be granted, upon request, leave without pay for the semester.
 In case of a non-tenured faculty member, such leave will not be counted in the calculation of probationary time.
-A female staff member who anticipates taking leave for maternity should so inform her chair or supervisor as early as possible.
+A staff member who anticipates taking leave for maternity should so inform their chair or supervisor as early as possible.